denmanlab/TDA/README.md

 Other notebook:
 ***Persistence_barcodes.ipynb***

-  - uses fuzzy UMAP algorithm from Gardner et al*** to generate persistence barcodes
+  - fuzzy UMAP algorithm from Gardner et al*** to generate persistence barcodes
   - does not generate embeddings but rather constructs a UMAP neighborhood graph for input into Ripser

 <br>